UHR's recognition statement

 Receiving recognition and the accompanying statement does not mean you've received a Swedish degree.
 The statement's intended purpose is guidance for employers.
 It may also be used for guidance by Swedish higher education institutions if you apply for courses in Sweden.
 However, the statement does not provide information about how many Swedish higher education credits your foreign qualification is worth.

-Please contact us if you have any questions at all on how the assessment was carried out.
+Please contact us if you have any questions about how we assessed your application for recognition.
 Email: firstname.lastname@example.org